We’re upgrading your documentation experience!

 Skip Line Support

-Generic Log Parser can skip unnecessary or irrelevant lines by adding the skip-line
+Generic Log Parser can skip unnecessary or irrelevant lines by adding the skip-line code block in the match object configuration file.

-To configure skip-line
+To configure skip-line:

 Go to Configuration directory, which is by default in

-section.skip-line Configuration Syntaxskip-line { description=These are used to identify lines that need to be skipped. match1 { match-regex { type=string value=<regex_pattern_to_skip> } } // Additional matches can be added as match2, match3, etc. }
+skip-linechild node undermatchobjectssection.skip-line Configuration Syntaxskip-line { description=These are used to identify lines that need to be skipped. match1 { match-regex { type=string value=<regex_pattern_to_skip> } } // Additional matches can be added as match2, match3, etc. }where:

 Parameters for Configuring Match Objects